awaregroup/IIALab/labs/Lab04.md

 **Note:** You may have to click on the **Edge job** dropdown for the save button to show.

 6. When the module has loaded, select **Configure** and take note of the **Name** field.
-You will be using this module name in the next step.
+You will be using this module name in the next step
 ![Adding ASA Module](./media/lab04/configure-and-read-name.png)
 7. Click **Save**, then **Next**